Adrian Marshall - Executive Director

 Joan McGregor - Peace and Conflict Advisor

 Joan has been RTC’s Peace and Conflict Advisor since 2001 and has more than twenty-five years’ experience in the field of conflict transformation.
 Originally from South Africa, Joan was active in nonviolent resistance to apartheid and in social reconstruction during the post-apartheid era.
-Before joining RTC, she worked for ten years as a freelance trainer and organizational development consultant, focusing on community development, human rights and reconciliation within Southern Africa and internationally, with NGOs and community based organizations.
+Before joining RTC, she worked for ten years as a freelance trainer and organisational development consultant, focusing on community development, human rights and reconciliation within Southern Africa and internationally, with NGOs and community based organizations.
 As a Peace and Conflict Advisor, Joan designs and delivers consultancy work for practitioners of conflict transformation, development and humanitarian assistance in Africa, Asia, Europe and the Middle East.

 Becky Wherrell - Programme Support Manager

 Becky joined the RTC team in December 2006 as Programme Coordinator.
-After completing a degree in International Relations, Becky worked for voluntary and public organizations within disability support and refugee rights and is also a qualified youth worker.
-As Programme Coordinator, Becky is responsible for the development and coordination of UK and international programmes in West and East Africa, North Africa and South-East Asia.
+After completing a degree in International Relations, Becky worked for voluntary and public organisations within disability support and refugee rights and is also a qualified youth worker.
+As Programme Support Manager, Becky is responsible for the development and coordination of UK and international programmes in West and East Africa, North Africa and South-East Asia.
 She is also responsible for RTC’s marketing and communications.

 Charlie is the Programme Officer at RTC and has a MA in International Development from the University of Bristol.
 He is responsible for providing support on all RTC projects and consultancies.
 In his role, he participates in the research and development of projects and undertakes monitoring and documentation to support overseas projects and consultancies.
 Charlie also assumes project coordination responsibilities and provides support for the consultancy team when necessary.